Pet Allergy Testing for Dogs and Cats: A Guide for Owners

 Does my pet need an allergy test?

-If you’re worried that your cat or dog may be suffering from an allergy, it’s a good idea to head to your vet to complete a pet allergy test kit.
-Common allergy symptoms in pets may include:
+If you’re worried that your cat or dog may be suffering from an allergy, it’s a good idea to visit your vet to discuss diagnosis and treatment options.
+Common allergy signs in pets include:

 How does a pet allergy test work?